thisisfordatamgmt/Group-1-Project-2/README.md

 - REPORT(VARCHAR),
 - MEASURE(VARCHAR),
 - INDUSTRY(VARCHAR),
-- ESTABLISHMENT_SIZE(VARCHAR)
+- ESTABLISHMENT_SIZE(VARCHAR).

-The Employment Time series table contains 5 columns and stores the actual time-based economic values, including GEO_ID(VARCHAR), VARIBALE(VARCHAR), VARIBALE_NAME(VARCHAR), VALUE(FLOAT), and DATE(DATE).
+The Employment Time series table contains 5 columns and stores the actual time-based economic values, including GEO_ID(VARCHAR), VARIBALE(VARCHAR), VARIBALE_NAME(VARCHAR), VALUE(FLOT), and DATE(DATE).
+The Price Attributes table contains 8 columns and stores metadata for CPI.
+Which describe the type of product and price measurements being tracked.
+The Price Time series table contains 5 columns and stores historical CPI values, including GEO_ID, VARIABLE, VARIABLE_NAME, VALUE, and DATE.
 The geography index table contains 8 columns and provides geographic data such as GEO_ID, GEO_NAME, LEVEL, and other location codes.
 Which allows employment and price data to be mapped to states and regions.
 The tables are connected primarily through the VARIABLE and GEO_ID columns, allowing joins between metadata, time series values, and geography information.
 The huge volume of historical data combines with its geographic and economic depth.
-Making this dataset highly suitable for non-trivial analysis involving time-series tends, and regional comparisons.
+Making this dataset highly suitable for non-trivial analysis involving time-series tends, regional comparisons.

 # Component 1: Snowsight Dashboard